The Nidus Registry is different from other registries set up by the government or required by legislation.

 2) Someone who has legal authority to act on behalf of an individual and who understands and accepts the Nidus Registry Terms and Conditions:

-- Adults can make a legal planning document to authorize someone to act on their behalf.
-(In British Columbia, this could be a representative named in an RA7 or RA9, an attorney named in a type of power of attorney.)
+Adults can make a legal planning document to authorize someone to act on their behalf.
+(In British Columbia, this could be a representative named in a Section 7 Representation Agreement (RA7) or Section 9 Representation Agreement (RA9), an attorney named in a type of power of attorney.)

 3) Someone who is given authority in writing by an adult or someone who has legal authority to act on behalf of a minor child or an adult (see above bullet list).
 They will have to understand and accept the Nidus Registry Terms and Conditions.